SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 This technique allows you to create and manipulate many small air currents and vacuum pockets in the form of a whirling gale, which is directed at an opponent before it dissipates.
 This produces injuries that resemble what one would expect to see from dozens of blades.

-Chakra: 18
+Chakra: 19
-Damage: 3d8\*5
+Damage: 4d8\*5
 Range: 25
 Speed: 14
 Seal Speed: 18

-Tags: Slashing, Projectile
+Tags: Attack, Projectile, Slashing, Fan

 Effects:
-This technique's damage is considered 50% higher for the purpose of causing wounds.
+This technique's damage is considered 100% higher for the purpose of causing wounds.

 ### **Fuuton: Shinkuuha \- Wind Release: Vacuum Wave**

 The user takes in a deep breath an spins while exhaling, forming several rotating blades of wind that cover a substantial area around them, slicing through multiple foes at once while leaving allies unharmed

-Chakra: 21
+Chakra: 24
-Damage: 4d6\*5
+Damage: 5d6\*6
-Area: 15 yard radius, centered around the user
+Area: 15
 Speed: 16
-Seal Speed: 10
+Seal Speed: 20

 Tags: Slashing, AoE, Projectile

 Effects:
 This technique may differentiate between enemies and allies within its area of effect.
-It ignores armor, and its damage is considered 25% higher for the purpose of causing wounds.
+It ignores armor, and has \+25% wounding.

 ### **Fuuton: Daitoppa \- Wind Release: Great Breakthrough**

 A relatively simple technique which creates a sudden gust of wind.
 Its actual force varies wildly based upon the strength of the user.
 A superior shinobi will produce alarmingly destructive results, while a weaker one would be better off finding other methods to attack.

 Chakra: 20
-Damage: 4d4\*5
+Damage: 6d4\*5
-Range: (Damage Bonus)\*2
+Range: Damage Bonus
 Speed: 12
 Seal Speed: 12

-Tags: Blunt, Projectile
+Tags: Attack, Projectile, Blunt

 Effects:
-This uses double the user's normal ninjutsu damage bonus, and inflicts Blunt wounds.
-It also knocks the victim back a number of yards equal to twice the Speed of the attack.
-Partial defense reduces this knockback to the same percent it does for Damage.
+This uses double the user's normal ninjutsu damage bonus and knocks the victim back a number of yards equal to half the range.

-### **Fuuton: Reppuushou \- Wind Release: Violent Wind Palm**

-After finishing the seals, the user claps their palms together and compresses the air in front of them, transforming it into a powerful gale with enough force to knock over a human or redirect projectile weapons.

-Chakra: 14
-Range: 20
-Speed: 6
-Seal Speed: 8

-Tags: Blunt, Projectile, Defensive

-Effects:
-This can be used as an attack, as an interrupt, or in combination with a multi-throw.
-As an attack, it does 2d6\*5 damage and, if it hits, knocks an enemy prone as if they'd been hit by the E-rank Taijutsu Trip, the defender of this technique may use CC+5 as a secondary defense vs the attack's accuracy to avoid being tripped.
-As an interrupt, it can be used in response to a thrown weapon attack.
-Make an Accuracy roll against the opponent's Accuracy.
-If you succeed you redirect their attack at them, using its original accuracy, adding 2d4\*5 plus this technique's damage bonus times speed to their attack's normal damage.
-Wounds inflicted are based on the thrown attack.
-In combination with a multi-throw, this adds its Speed and modified Seal Speed to the total Speed (not factored into damage bonus calculation) of the multi-throw.
-The attack uses the combined range of the throw and jutsu to determine its maximum range, and adds 2d6\*5, plus (this technique's Speed)\*(ninjutsu damage bonus), to the multi-throw's damage.
-Wounds inflicted are based on the thrown attack.

 ### **Kazekame Kaigara no Jutsu \- Wind Turtle's Shell Technique**

 The technique creates a rotating dome of wind around the user, chakra-infused air moving quickly enough to blur the image of the person inside, and deflect many incoming attacks.
 However, the technique is a far cry from being a true absolute defense.

-Chakra: 14
+Chakra: 14 \+ (X \* 3)
-Special: Interrupt
 Speed: 8
 Seal Speed: 8

-Tags: Defensive
+Tags: Interrupt

 Effects:
-This may be used against ranged ninjutsu (Ninjutsu attacks that have a range still count as being a ranged ninjutsu attack even if performed at melee range) and ranged taijutsu attacks.

-If used against a technique of D-rank or below, its Chakra cost is 14\.
-Each rank above D increases Wind Turtle Shell's Chakra cost by 6\.

-Make an Accuracy roll against the attack.
-If you succeed, the attack is avoided as if you parried it.
-Against Raiton and ranged taijutsu attacks, you receive a \+6 bonus to your Accuracy rolls.
-Against nonKaton ranged ninjutsu, your bonus is instead \+4.
-For Katon and area-of-effect ninjutsu, you receive no bonus.
+This may be used to parry any ranged attack.
+X is 1 per the technique’s rank above D.

-This has improved effectiveness against Raiton and ranged taijutsu: Even if they hit, the effect of partial defense is doubled (the attack deals only 10% damage per point it hits by).
+Against Raiton and ranged taijutsu attacks, you receive a +6 bonus to your Accuracy rolls.
+And even if they hit, the effect of partial defense is doubled (the attack deals only 10% damage per point it hits by).
+Against nonKaton projectile ninjutsu, your bonus is instead \+4.
+For all others, you receive no bonus.

-However, it's vulnerable to Katon.
-If a Katon technique bypasses Wind Turtle's Shell you receive no benefit from partial defense, and the technique has its damage (against you) increased by 25%.
+Against Katon: If a technique bypasses Wind Turtle's Shell you receive no benefit from partial defense, and the technique has its damage (against you) increased by 25%.

 ### **Tobu Choyaku no Jutsu \- Vaulting Leap Technique**

 After performing the seals for this jutsu you amass chakra in your feet, then expel it to generate a powerful burst of wind while kicking off the ground with a power leap.
 To the inexperienced, the results look almost like flight.

-Stamina: 0 \+ 10 \* Y
 Chakra: 14 \+ X/2
-Special: A fan may not replace this technique's seal speed.
 Speed: 10 \+ X \* 2, Delay X \* 2
 Seal Speed: 8

 Tags: Utility

 Effects:
-When you activate this technique you can jump (STR /10 \- Y \* 2)\*(ninjutsu damage bonus) yards vertically, or half that distance horizontally.
+This technique's gains/increases its Stamina cost by 10 for each time you’ve used it in a fight.
+Y is its (Stamina / 10) When you activate this technique you can jump X / 2 \+ (STR / 10 \- Y \* 2)) \* Ndb.
+X has a maximum value of 10 and a minimum of 0.
-Alternatively, you may choose to 'charge' your jump, gathering enough chakra at your feet to launch yourself a prodigious distance.
-This changes the distance moved to (X \+ STR / 10 \- Y 2)\\(ninjutsu damage bonus).
-If X is 5 or greater, the horizontal leap distance is not halved.
-X has a maximum value of 10\.
 If you are suffering from an Immobilization penalty, the distance you're able to travel with Vaulting Leap is reduced by 5% per point of Immobilization.
-This technique's Y value starts at 0\.
-Every time you use Vaulting Leap, it's increased by 1\.
-After you go 50 IC without using Vaulting Leap, it's reset to 0\.

 ## **Fuuton B-rank**